Skip to main content

 A man with low body fat and excellent metabolic health will convert testosterone to estradiol at a much lower rate than a man with obesity and insulin resistance.
 For the latter individual, lifestyle changes are not just an adjunct to therapy; they are essential for making the therapy both safe and effective.

-For men with borderline high estrogen not on TRT, a dedicated lifestyle intervention focusing on and diet is the most logical and effective first-line approach, capable of resolving the imbalance without any pharmacological intervention.
+For men with borderline high estrogen not on TRT, a dedicated lifestyle intervention focusing on body composition and diet is the most logical and effective first-line approach, capable of resolving the imbalance without any pharmacological intervention.
 The decision rests on the clinical context and the degree of hormonal dysregulation, but the potential for lifestyle to be a primary therapeutic tool is significant.

 Academic